 On their long trip home to Metter in an ambulance, Michael broke the silence when he said, “Audrey, we have no assurance of tomorrow, so we need to do more for the Lord each day that he gives us.
 Other than our evangelistic revivals, what can we do to reach more people with the gospel message?
 We have just experienced the uncertainties of life and the possibility of death when we least expect it.
-What else can we do for the Lord?
+What else can we do for the Lord?”

 After another long period of silence, Michael gently took Audrey’s hand and said, “Dear, let’s ask God to put on our hearts what He wants us to do from now on.”
-Following a time of prayer together, Michael turned to his beloved wife with another question, “What did the Lord tell you, Dear?”
+Following a time of prayer together, Michael turned to his beloved wife with another question, “What did the Lord tell you, dear?”

 One day, the editor of a weekly newspaper read a “Seed of Hope” while waiting for his appointment to see his physician.
 After realizing how the brief devotional brought him a much-needed word of encouragement, he realized that through his paper, he could bring comfort and inspiration to many of his readers who were encountering difficult times in their lives.
-So, he called The Sower Studio and asked if he could print a “seed” each week in his paper.
-His request was honored, and now over 225 newspapers, publish one of our “seeds” each week.
+So, he called The Sower Studio and asked if he could print a “seed” weekly in his paper.
+His request was honored, and now over 225 newspapers publish one of our “seeds” each week.

 In Paul’s farewell message at Ephesus, he said, “And now, compelled by the Spirit, I am going to Jerusalem, not knowing what will happen to me there…However, I consider my life worth nothing to me; my only aim is to finish the race and complete the task the Lord Jesus has given to me – the task of testifying to the good news of God’s grace.”
 (Acts 20: 22 -24) Is there not an echo of this message in the history of Guido Ministries?
 Michael and Audrey, like Paul, had no idea “what would happen to them…only that they would be found faithful to finish the race and complete the task God gave them of testifying the good news of God’s grace.”
 Only God knew what He had planned for this, His ministry.
-Over the years God’s message of the Good News of His love, mercy, grace, salvation, hope, and eternal life has not changed.
-However, the methods and means of sharing this message continues to grow and be blessed by God – and will continue to grow and be blessed by God – if we are faithful to Him and honor Him in all that we do, and give Him all the glory for all that we accomplish in His Name.
+Over the years, God’s message of the Good News of His love, mercy, grace, salvation, hope, and eternal life has not changed.
+However, the methods and means of sharing this message continue to grow and be blessed by God – and will continue to grow and be blessed by God – if we are faithful to Him and honor Him in all that we do, and give Him all the glory for all that we accomplish in His Name.